amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 Please see that entire case lies on assumption.
 There is nothing in terms of legal framework to come at this conclusion that homosexuality is good, we have to assume either they are good or bad based on our personal judgement.
-The same way we assume incest, pedoholia etc are bad.
+The same way we assume incest, pedophilia etc are bad.

 **Constitution, Democracy and Morlity**